natural ways to relieve hemorrhoids and constipation

 Hemorrhoids (Piles)

-Hemorrhoids are cushions of submucosal vascular tissue, smooth muscle, and connective tissue located in the anal canal.
-They are a normal part of everyone’s anatomy — problems arise only when they become engorged, prolapsed, or symptomatic.
-There are two types: internal hemorrhoids (above the dentate line, usually painless) and external hemorrhoids (below the dentate line, often painful and itchy).
+Hemorrhoids are clusters of swollen blood vessels, muscle, and tissue inside your anal canal.
+Everyone has them — they’re a normal part of your body.
+The problem only starts when they get too swollen, slip out of place, or cause symptoms.
+There are two types: internal hemorrhoids (inside the canal, usually painless) and external hemorrhoids (near the opening, often painful and itchy).

-Internal hemorrhoids are graded I–IV using the Goligher classification: Grade I (bulge but don’t prolapse), Grade II (prolapse but reduce spontaneously), Grade III (require manual reduction), Grade IV (permanently prolapsed).
-Natural remedies are most effective for Grades I–II.
+Internal hemorrhoids are graded I–IV using the Goligher classification: Grade I (swell but stay in place), Grade II (slip out but go back on their own), Grade III (have to be pushed back in manually), Grade IV (stay pushed out).
+Natural remedies work best for Grades I and II.

 Constipation

-Constipation is clinically defined as fewer than three bowel movements per week, with associated symptoms including hard stools, straining, incomplete evacuation, or bloating.
-Chronic constipation lasts more than three months.
-The Rome IV diagnostic criteria require at least two of these symptoms in ≥25% of bowel movements over the preceding 12 weeks.
+Constipation means fewer than three bowel movements per week, along with symptoms like hard stools, straining, feeling like you can’t fully empty out, or bloating.
+When it lasts more than three months, it’s called chronic constipation.
+Doctors use the Rome IV criteria to diagnose it — you need at least two of these symptoms in more than a quarter of your bathroom visits over the past 12 weeks.

 Root Causes: Why Do They Happen?